Ratimon/solid-grinder/README.md

    - Data Serialization, allowing:
      - The encoded calldata could be deserialized into the correct type
      - For example, if we choose to reduce the calldata by sending the time period as arguments with type of uint40 (5 bytes) instead of uint256, the calldata should be sliced at the correct offset and the result can be correctly used in the next steps.
-2. Front-end snippets: to atomically connect between encoding and deconding componet into single call
+2. Front-end snippets: to atomically connect between encoding and decoding component into single call
-3. CLI: to geneate the above solidty snippets (,including Encoder and Decode contracts).
+3. CLI: to generate the above solidity snippets (,including Encoder and Decode contracts).
 The only task requires to do is to specify the data type to pack the calldata while ensuring security.

 ## Architecture

 WIP

-Change original (unoptimized) contract's visibillity to public first
+Change original (un-optimized) contract's visibility to public first